agile-enigma/Digital-Media-Analysis-Tools/Bulk URL Formatter/README.md

 To use the tool as a module, first create a url_formatter object by typing "example_name = url_formatter.formatter(SOME_LIST)", where SOME_LIST is a list containing the unformatted/unshortened URLs that you would like to convert.
 As noted, Bulk URL Formatter has two methods, unshorten() and clean().

 After creating a url_formatter object executing a method is as simple as typing either "example_name.unshorten()" or "example_name.clean()".
-These methods will return a list containing the unshortened or cleaned links.
+These methods will return a list containing the unshortened or cleaned URLs.
 If your list contains shortened URLs, it is advised that you run the unshorten() method first.

 # Built-in Integrity Check and Troubleshooting Features